The Solstice House

 • Conflict is a natural part of growing and learning together.
 When disagreements happen, we approach them as opportunities to practice empathy, communication, and problem-solving.
 We use collaborative conversations to help kids understand each other’s perspectives, work toward solutions, and repair any hurt feelings — rather than relying on punitive measures.

 • We’re prepared for bumps, scrapes, and the occasional tumble that comes with active play.
 We have extensive first aid kits on hand at all times and years of experience tending to “owies” as both caregivers and parents.
-For anything more serious, we have a direct line to park security and 911 is just a short call away.
+For anything more serious, we have a direct line to park security or lifeguards and 911 is just a short call away.
 Your child’s safety and well-being are always our top priority.

 • We recommend sending your child with a refillable water bottle, a healthy snack and lunch, comfortable weather-appropriate clothing, and sturdy shoes for outdoor play.
 On sunny days, sunscreen and a hat are encouraged; on cooler days, layers are best.
 All project supplies are provided by us.